Computer Research Scientists

-IT Research Scientists with little to no experience tend to make between $64300 and $86570 while the more experienced ones make over $139510 per year.
+Computer Research Scientists with little to no experience tend to make between $69230 and $91650 while the more experienced ones can earn over $149470 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An IT Research Scientist is to move to a higher paying state like OR.
-Right now, the highest paying states for IT Research Scientists are OR, WA, NH, CA and VA.
+One of the easiest ways to increase your salary as a Computer and Information Research Scientist is to move to a higher paying state like WA.
+Right now, the highest paying states for Computer Research Scientists are WA, AL, ID, NM and CA.

-3 other factors that can increase your salary as An IT Research Scientist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Computer and Information Research Scientist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other IT Research Scientists what degree they had when they got the job and most of them said they had a Master’s degree followed by Post-masters certificate.
+We asked other Computer Research Scientists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a PhD.

 Pros and Cons